BillFlugrath/DX12GraphicsEngine/README.md

 For the sample apps, 3-d models are Wavefront "obj" files that contain the vertex data (position, normals, uvs).
 The texture data for the assets is either png, dds, or jpg.

-Thea main.cpp is the entry point to the application and has the standard WinMain function.
+The main.cpp is the entry point to the application and has the standard WinMain function.